PacificRebel/PacificRebel/README.md

 ## Full Stack / Front End Developer with TV news background 🎬

-I'm a full stack developer, a recent graduate of the Makers bootcamp in London and work for Channel 4 News.
+### I'm a full stack developer, a recent graduate of the Makers bootcamp in London and journalist at Channel 4 News.
 I'm particularly excited about front end work, especially building beautiful, user-friendly apps and immersive scrollytelling pages.
 I'm currently building different types of apps with React and Gatsby, for example a couple of API call apps (my portfolio, and New York Times top story app)  and I'm really interested in the SEO and responsive web design opportunities Gatsby offers.